CI-Dominik/pp2-card-battle/README.md

 ![Screenshot of the CSS validation](docs/css-validation.jpg)

 ### JavaScript validator (scripts.js)
-* The JavaScript validator caught errors which are almost exclusively related to usage in another document like in a HTML button with an onclick event.
+* The JavaScript validator caught errors which are almost exclusively related to usage in another document, like in an HTML button with an onclick event.
 Variable i used in line 48 just got used to iterate over an array as long as the player's hand is not filled with cards.

 ![Screenshot of the JavaScript validation for scripts.js](docs/javascript-validation.jpg)